Createdd/Writing/2019/articles/VSCodePipenv.md

 ![workflow in vscode](http://g.recordit.co/rW0naXU6ZT.gif)

-Currently I study Artificial Intelligence at the JKU university and for some exercises we need to use jupyter notebooks.
-Having worked a little bit with Python the package manager "**pipenv**" proofed to be valuable.
+Currently I study **Artificial Intelligence** at the JKU university and for some exercises we need to use [jupyter notebooks](https://jupyter.org/).
+Having worked a little bit with Python the package manager [pipenv](https://pipenv-fork.readthedocs.io/en/latest/) proofed to be valuable.
 Now, I encountered some problems using it with jupyter notebooks and within vscode.
 Therefore, a short guide on how I solved it.

 ## Table of Contents
 - [How to use Pipenv with Jupyter and VSCode](#how-to-use-pipenv-with-jupyter-and-vscode)